MicrosoftDocs/azure-docs/articles/azure-monitor/platform/customer-managed-keys.md

   - Transient connection errors -- Storage handles transient errors (timeouts, connection failures, DNS issues) by allowing keys to stay in cache for a short while longer and this overcomes any small blips in availability.
 The query and ingestion capabilities continue without interruption.

   - Live site -- unavailability of about 30 minutes will cause the Storage account to become unavailable.
 The query capability is unavailable and ingested data is cached for several hours using Microsoft key to avoid data loss.
-When access to Key Vault is restored, query becomes available and the temporary cached data is ingested to the data-store and encrypted with CMK.
+When access to Key Vault is restored, query becomes available and the temporary cached data is ingested to the data-store and encrypted with Customer-Managed Key.

   - Key Vault access rate -- The frequency that Azure Monitor Storage accesses Key Vault for wrap and unwrap operations is between 6 to 60 seconds.